Toyota Publica

-The Toyota Publica (Japanese: トヨタ・パブリカ, Toyota Paburika) is a small car manufactured by the Japanese automaker Toyota from 1961 until 1978.
+The Toyota Publica (Japanese: トヨタ・パブリカ, Toyota Paburika) is a small car manufactured by the Japanese company Toyota from 1961 until 1978.
 Conceived as a family car to fulfill the requirements of the Japanese Government's "national car concept", it was the smallest Toyota car during that period and was superseded in that role by the Toyota Starlet, which itself started out as a version of the Publica.
 It was available as a 2-door vehicle only, but in a selection of body styles, ranging from the base sedan through a station wagon, convertible, coupé and even a coupe utility (pickup), which outlived the other models by a decade, and spawned other models, such as the Toyota Sports 800 and the Toyota MiniAce.

 Development

 MITI "national car" concept

 The origins of the Publica can be traced to the "national car" concept of the powerful Japanese Ministry of International Trade and Industry (MITI), which was announced in 1955.
 The concept stipulated for a vehicle fulfilling several requirements, like maximum speed over 100 km/h, weight below 400 kg, fuel consumption not exceeding 30 km/L at the average speed of 60 km/h on a level road, but also notably the requirement that the car would not break down or require significant repairs for at least 100000 km.